 You can also develop scarring as a result of popping pimples yourself.
 Applying pressure to an inflamed pimple will cause it to burst, and cause damage in its wake.
 This is not a recommended way to get rid of pimples.
 If you have acne, it’s recommended that you don’t pop it yourself; let your body heal it on its own or use a prescribed treatment from a doctor to heal your skin.

 A whopping 25 percent of young adults who get acne will develop permanent scars.
 If you have severe inflammatory acne and are beginning to develop scars, seek the help of a professional and resist popping it on your own.

 Washing your face can help prevent and manage acne breakouts, but it’s crucial you wash it correctly to avoid damage.
 If you have a structured beauty regimen and you’re still experiencing acne, consider how you wash your face.
 Using the wrong cleansers, exfoliants, and water temperature can worsen your breakouts.

 Mistake #1: Using the Wrong Cleanser

 There are thousands of cleansers on the market promising to clear acne and brighten skin.
 The right cleanser can make or break your beauty routine by either making blemishes disappear, or aggravating the skin and making acne worse.
-A good cleanser gently removes dirt, grime, and dead skin cells to make room for new skin cells.
+We prefer a gentle, vegan cleanser that gently removes dirt, grime, and dead skin cells to make room for new skin cells, without drying out or irritating the skin.
 Knowing your skin type will help you choose the optimal cleanser.